 For us, our favorite thing to do is explore the Japanese Zen Garden and rent a pedal boat on the lake.
 Be sure to check out the Miller Outdoor Theatre, their shows are always free and fun for the whole family.

-If you haven’t already, we recommend checking out the Waugh Bat Bridge Colony at dusk (it’s so cool) and explore the many amazing pieces of art throughout the park.
+If you haven’t already, we recommend checking out the Waugh Bat Bridge Colony at dusk (it’s so cool) and exploring the many amazing art pieces throughout the park.

 Tucked on the edge of the larger Buffalo Bayou Park, Eleanor Tinsley is the place to be on a nice day.
 Remember we mentioned having a picnic?
 This area of the park is literally, picture-perfect.